 When this happens, I would stop the treatment and all needles will be extracted immediately.
 I would also advise to lie down and drink some warm water or take some sugary drinks.

 I often recommend my patients to have a light meal an hour before the treatment as it helps to prevent this.

 Should there be any discomfort or concerns during an acupuncture treatment, you should inform the physician instantly.
 Adjustments to the treatment can be made accordingly to ensure your safety and therapeutic effects.

-Truth to be told, there's no harm for everyone (apart from those mentioned in the next point) to try acupuncture treatment out.
+Truth to be told, there's no harm for everyone (except people with certain conditions which I will mention later) to try acupuncture treatment out.

 Acupuncture can help to cure illness, but it's also helpful in boosting your body resistance when you're feeling under the weather.

-When your “Qi” in your body is well-regulated, you will have a strong immune system to protect yourself against pathogenic factors.
+When the “Qi” in your body is well-regulated, you will have a strong immune system to protect yourself against pathogenic factors.
 You will also be able to withstand stress better.